 Advania traces its roots to three Nordic countries, Iceland, Norway and Sweden.
-Over a long period of time each country generated a crucial component of what eventually was braided into one company, Advania AB, in 2012 and is now presents in all the Nordic coutries.
+Over a long period of time, each country generated a crucial component of what eventually was braided into one company in 2012: Advania, which is now present in all the Nordic countries.

 He was CEO of Advania Sweden, Director of Advania Sourcing and BU Manager of Advania Consulting

 Previously she worked at KPMG and Icelandic Group Ltd, which is listed on the Icelandic stock exchange.